 Minimum is 5 and the maximum is 9.

-We start in the modern comfortable Hotel Sonesta close to the airport in Pereira.
-Next we stay in the small Rio Blanco Lodge in the Reserve of the same name.
-The gardens are a hummingbird heaven and the lodge is surrounded by pasture and forest patches and has fine views down to Manizales.
-Next we move to the Montezuma Lodge set on the edge of superb forest in the Tatamá National Park.
+We start with two nights (well, one and a half!) at the very comfortable 84 DC Hotel which is on the edge of the city on the road that rises up to Chingaza.
+After a night in the Minca Ecohabs in Minca, we move to the lovely El Dorado Lodge for a two night stay.
+El Dorado has views up to Sierra Nevada and down to the Caribbean amid paramo scrub.
+Next we’ve three nights at the Hotel Estellar Recinto del Pensamiento in Manizales close to the Rio Blanco Reserve.
+Then we have four nights at the Montezuma Lodge set on the edge of superb forest in the Tatamá National Park.
 This family-run lodge has a superb location and good food.
-Then we’ve a couple of nights in the Charco Corazón Hotel Campestre by the river in Jardin before moving to the Hacienda Extremadura in Medellin for a night.
+Next we’ve a couple of nights in the Charco Corazón Hotel Campestre by the river in Jardin before moving to the Hacienda Extremadura in Medellin for a night.
 This rather lovely place is in a quiet suburb and close to reserve of La Romera.
-Next are two nights at Los Colores Ecoparque situated just outside the Rio Claro national park.
+We finish with three nights at Los Colores Ecoparque situated just outside the Rio Claro national park.
 This has wildlife-filled gardens and very nice rooms as well as a swimming pool.
-After a night in the Hotel Minca La Casona in Minca, we move to the lovely El Dorado Lodge with views up to Sierra Nevada and down to the Caribbean amid paramo scrub.
-Our last night will be a good hotel close to Bogota Airport.
 All rooms on this tour have en suite facilities.

 UK return flights are from London Heathrow to Bogota via Madrid.
 Other indirect routes from regional UK Airports* and various European Airports may be available.